 This simple printable challenges students to read different types of texts in different (and fun) WAYS!

-I got such a great feedback from families and students, that I wanted to share it with all of you!
+I got such great feedback from families and students, that I also wanted to share it with all of you!

 HOW THE SUMMER READING CHALLENGE WORKS